 Decrease Inflammation with Tea

-Best Teas for Inflammation
+Best Anti-Inflammatory Teas

 2. White tea.

 White tea is the most popular true tea because it is the least processed tea.
 The leaves are dried and packaged for sale.
 White tea causes anti-inflammatory effects in the skin.
 Polyphenols in the tea prevent dermal fibroblast cells (Cells that repair connective tissue and help the skin recover after injuries).
-The anti-inflammatory compounds also ease inflammation in joint tissues.
+The anti-inflammatory tea compounds also ease inflammation in joint tissues.

 This is the most processed type of teas as it undergoes the longest oxidation process.
 Black tea has been the main ingredient in Chinese medicine and Ayurveda since time immemorial.
-The tea has two flavonoids, namely theaflavins and thearubigins, which prevents the oxidation process.
+The black tea leaves has two flavonoids, namely theaflavins and thearubigins, which prevents the oxidation process.
 The two anti-inflammatory compounds do this by inactivating enzyme activity and getting rid of free radicals.

 The best thing about rooibos tea is that it is caffeine-free.
 It originates from South Africa.
 It is also called red bush tea.
 Animal studies have shown that anti-inflammatory flavonoids in red bush tea can reduce inflammation.
 Nothofagin and aspalathin are more powerful compared to other flavonoids in treating inflammatory diseases.
 The animal studies also showed that rooibos tea could protect the DNA from damage caused by oxidative stress and free radicals.